-Since most of my work happens in the software industry, I've been used for several years (more than a decade) to the use of collaborative tools, from a simple chat program, to more complex collaboration applications like Slack or Teams and, of course, advanced project management tools - I invite you to read my article on top 6 project management tools in 2021.
+Since most of my work happens in the software industry, I've been used for several years (more than a decade) to the use of collaborative tools, from a simple chat program, to more complex collaboration applications like Slack or Teams and, of course, advanced project management tools - I invite you to read my article on the best project management tools.

-Here are 5 best tools that took hold in 2020 and are shaping up to be the key tools of 2021.
-We start with the complete work systems - Suites as they are known in English.
+Here are the best tools that have been consolidated since 2020 and are shaping up to be the key tools in the post-pandemic era.

 1. Google G Suite